RoadieHQ/marketing-site/content/docs/api/authorization/index.md

 description: How to get a Roadie API token and use it
 ---

+## Prerequisites

+You will need to be an administrator in Roadie to create an API token.

 ## Get an API token

 - Go to Administration > Account